isuru89/oasis/README.md

 ### Leaderboards
 Oasis provides leaderboards based on points scored by users.
-There are several leaderboards supported by a game.
-Such as,
-1. Game Leaderboard
-2. Team Leaderboard
+Leaderboards are scoped to game and team levels.

 Each leaderboard can be viewed scoped on the time slots.
 Supported time slots are; daily, weekly, monthly, quarterly and annually.

+**_Note_**: Oasis will not support global leaderboards where players can be compared across games.

 ## Why Oasis?